yusufozturk/panther/docs/gitbook/destinations/alert-setup/sns.md

 # SNS

 This page will walk you through configuring SNS as a Destination for your Panther alerts.
+This is a simple way to send notifications to email addresses, multiple queues, and more.

 The SNS Destination requires a `Topic ARN`.
-When an alert is forwarded to an SNS Destination, it publishes a JSON string to that topic
+When an alert is forwarded to an SNS Destination, it publishes a JSON string to that topic:

 ![](../../.gitbook/assets/screen-shot-2019-10-31-at-5.21.18-pm.png)